lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala.md

 excerpt: 'At the interface of computing, mathematics and statistics.<br /><br /><br />'
 ---

-# Brief Record of Indistrial Consulting
+# Brief Record of Industrial Consulting
 ## Emphasizing Industrially-aligned training and research

 by Raazesh Sainudiin